List of Bastard!! characters: Sorcerer Shoguns

 A calm and noble swordsman.
 He is one of the most powerful warlords of the Sorcerer Shogun, and his devotion to Kall-Su is particularly strong.
 His special technique, the Banisher of Night Emperor Sword, which he performs with his Shu Tora Sword "Stra", is a blow of such speed that it appears to ordinary people as a momentary flash of light.
 Hence, he is known as the user of the "Speed of Light Strike".
+The name is an obvious reference to metal guitarist Yngwie Malmsteen.